 As far as the national qualification goes, much of what is there is simply reinstated from what was previously element A9.
 You’ll notice the voyage around the main legislative instruments is there again, as you’d expect.
 But this will necessarily repeat some of that is covered in context from element A2 (where there is an in depth treatment of management regulations regarding safety management systems).
 The enforcement of health and safety law has been restructured and brought up to date, with some welcome clarifications.

 The mention of international conventions is now more explicit.
 The main conventions are now mentioned by name in the text.
 And, as you know, Conventions are essentially “somebody somewhere must do something” calls to action.
-There is no impact unless someone actually does something and adopts them (this is a little like Angelina Jolie’s approach).
+There is no impact unless someone actually does something and adopts them.